PsuAstro497/Fall2022/tips/roar/sshkeys.md

 3) Modify ssh config file, and
 4) Set proper permissions on all ssh files/directories.

 I recommend that you do NOT enter a password for your ssh key.
-(If you do use a password, then you’ll have extra work to do before Lab 7.)

 Once you run the `updateKeys.sh` script, then you'll need to [add the new ssh key to the list of authorized keys for your github account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-linux) in order to push code from ACI to github.